 Boxers may seem like an unlikely choice when you think of the word “athletic”, but they can reach speeds of up to 45 mph, putting them up there with Greyhounds in terms of speed.
 They have their origins in hunting large game, so they have high levels of stamina and endurance.
 They are also affectionate and friendly dogs and are popular family pets.
 Boxers have earned a reputation for being rather stubborn, though, making them a challenge to train.

 The Dalmatian has their origins as a carriage dog in England in the 17th century, so they are well-suited to running long distances.
 This propensity for stamina and endurance makes them great running and cycling partners, and they will love the regular exercise.
 Their athleticism made the breed a popular firehouse dog and is still strongly associated with the work today.

 9. German Pointer

-Developed in the late 19th century as hunting dogs, the German Shorthaired Pointer has seemingly boundless energy levels.
+Developed in the late 19th century as a hunting dog, the German Shorthaired Pointer has seemingly boundless energy levels.
 They are a hugely versatile sporting breed, being used not only for hunting but also for their amazing retrieving abilities.
-They earned their name from the distinctive pointing pose they strike when their eye latches onto prey.
-They are also friendly and affectionate dogs who make great family pets.
+They earned their name from the distinctive pointing pose that they strike when their eye latches onto prey.
+They are also friendly and affectionate dogs that make great family pets.

 Despite the Poodle’s image of being a pampered show dog, they are a highly athletic breed, traditionally used as hunting dogs.
 Their high intelligence and webbed feet made them ideal retrievers for water sport and duck hunting, not to mention their thick and water-resistant coat.
 Their long and agile legs give them a top speed of up to 20 mph, so their association with wealthy show dogs is only one side of this versatile breed.